ObsidianTTRPGProject/ObsidianTTRPGVault/0-Obsidian TTRPG Tutorial/0-Obsidian TTRPG Tutorial.md

 # Patreon Vault

-This vault is designed as a foundation for people wanting some help on their Obsidian journey.
+![[Fighter Gemmy.png|left|210]]This vault is designed as a foundation for people wanting some help on their Obsidian journey.
 I don't believe in providing a fully fledged out of the box solution.
 I tried that historically and people struggled to use it.
 Obsidian is a very customisable solution and as such I believe it's better to teach you to do this yourself instead of provide you a solution that you won't know how to modify for your needs.

 <div align="center">
   <a href="https://obsidian.md/"><img src="https://img.shields.io/badge/Obsidian-483699?style=for-the-badge&logo=Obsidian" alt="[System]"></a>